Tor Nymo

-Tor Nymo (born 3 July 1940 in Målselv) is a Norwegian politician for the Centre Party.
+Tor Nymo (born 3 July 1940 in Målselv Municipality) is a Norwegian politician for the Centre Party.

 He was elected to the Norwegian Parliament from Troms in 1993, and was re-elected on one occasion.
-On the local level, Nymo was a member of the executive committee of Målselv municipality council from 1991 to 1993.
+On the local level, Nymo was a member of the executive committee of the municipal council of Målselv Municipality from 1991 to 1993.

 When not involved in politics, Nymo was a farmer and soldier, having served in the United Nations Emergency Force on the Gaza Strip from 1963–1966.
 For this he was awarded the UNEF Medal in 1964.